Ausar Thompson NBA Preview vs. the 76ers

 Ausar Thompson Insights vs. the 76ers

-- The 76ers are the 14th-best defensive squad in the NBA, giving up 113.2 points per contest.

-- The 76ers are the sixth-ranked team in the NBA, allowing 42.3 rebounds per game.
+- On defense, the 76ers have given up 113.1 points per game, which is 12th-best in the league.

-- Allowing 26.9 assists per game, the 76ers are the 21st-ranked team in the NBA.
+- Conceding 42.0 rebounds per contest, the 76ers are the fifth-ranked team in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!